interactive-intelligence/intro-neuro-ai/schedule.md

 ### Summary Questions

-- Synthesis questions in the megadoc
+- Synthesis questions in the I2 Resources Doc

 ---